Sefer Torah Repair

 Please note: We are unable to check entire Sefer Torah scrolls We are only able to make isolated repairs.

 Many times with regular use the parchment on the bottom and top and the seams between the sections could start to rip.
 Any rips found should be fixed before it expand into the writing and make the Torah “Not Kosher” for use.

-Cracked and broken Letters: Depends on the type of parchment, ink and storage of the Torah the letters can start to crack and break.
+Cracked and broken Letters: Depending on the type of parchment, ink, and storage of the Torah the letters can start to crack and break.
 If you see broken letters in your Torah you will probably need the Sofer to take the Torah and fix them.